-1.2.5 - Railroad-highway Grade Crossing Violations
+1.5.4 - Railroad-highway Grade Crossing Violations

-You will lose your CDL:
+You will lose your CDL and/or CLP:

-- For at least 60 days for your first violation. - For at least 120 days for your second violation within a three-year period. - For at least one year for your third violation within a three-year period.

-These violations include violation of a federal, state or local law or regulation pertaining to one of the following six offenses at a railroad-highway grade crossing:

-- For drivers who are not required to always stop, failing to stop before reaching the crossing if the tracks are not clear. - For drivers who are not required to always stop, failing to slow down and check that the tracks are clear of an approaching train. - For drivers who are always required to stop, failing to stop before driving onto the crossing. - For all drivers failing to have sufficient space to drive completely through the crossing without stopping. - For all drivers failing to obey a traffic control device or the directions of an enforcement official at the crossing. - For all drivers failing to negotiate a crossing because of insufficient undercarriage clearance.
+- For 60 days for your first violation. - For 120 days for your second violation within any three-year period. - For one year for your third violation within any three-year period. - These violations include violation of a federal, state or local law or regulation pertaining to one of the following six offenses at a railroad-highway grade crossing: - For drivers who are not required to always stop, failing to stop before reaching the crossing if the tracks are not clear. - For drivers who are not required to always stop, failing to slow down and check that the tracks are clear of an approaching train. - For drivers who are always required to stop, failing to stop before driving onto the crossing. - For all drivers, failing to have sufficient space to drive completely through the crossing without stopping. - For all drivers, failing to obey a traffic control device or the directions of an enforcement official at the crossing. - For all drivers, failing to negotiate a crossing because of insufficient undercarriage clearance.

-1.2.6 - Hazardous Materials Endorsement Background Check and Disqualifications
+1.5.5 - Hazardous Materials Endorsement Background Check and Disqualifications